 During the process, an assessment of the potential of open spaces for social integration and relationships among the local population as well as the socio-ecological upgrading of neighbourhoods will take place.
 It is the aim of the project to investigate conditions under which the participation of different social and ethnic groups in the development and use of open spaces in arrival neighbourhoods may succeed.
 The influence of contextual factors at the neighbourhood and city level will be scientifically analysed.
 In doing so, both factors supporting and hindering a cooperative open space development will be identified.
 A transfer of results to mentored municipalities is envisaged.

 Leipzig has faced dynamic changes of shrinkage and regrowth within the last 25 years.
 The arrival neighbourhoods are developing since the 1990s only and are characterised by a juxtaposition of concentration of poverty, the arrival of new residents and incipient upgrading.
-Coping with this situation is a major challenge for the municipality and a central issue in the ongoing discussions related to the master plan (INSEK).
+As a result, housing costs and the pressure on green and open spaces are increasing, including in the district Leipzig's Inner East and also Schönefeld.

 On the northern edge of the "Garden City" Hannover lies the arrival neighborhood Sahlkamp.
 Some residents here already have experience with collaborative open space development thanks to existing local garden projects.

 Dortmund's Nordstadt is a historic arrival neighborhood, where one third of all new Dortmund residents still find their first apartment.
 In light of the high residential density, green areas and open spaces are of particular importance here.